Then here’s tae the Weavers, wi’ a hip, hip, hurra,

 We’d a’ hae empty pouches, an’ be bare backit tae,

 Chorus of the Airdrie Weavers’ Society Song

 Two of North Lanarkshire’s oldest towns and many of its villages were founded on the textile industry.
 Airdrie and Kilsyth were important weaving centres in the 1700s and early 1900s.

-For the domestic textile workers of Lanarkshire the coming of the machine age both gave and took away with a few short decades of boom until about 1810 followed by a long period of slow decline.
+For the domestic textile workers of Lanarkshire the coming of the machine age both gave and took away, a few short decades of boom up to about 1810 giving way to a long period of slow decline.

 Mechanisation had already been introduced into the Scottish linen and silk industries when the arrival of cotton transformed the industry.
 In 1774 the government lifted a ban on the production of pure cotton cloth, sparking a wave of mill construction.
 The new factories used machines to reduce production costs and compete against imported cotton cloth from India.
 British rule simultaneously forced the Indian market to open up to British-made cloth so while Britain prospered, India suffered.
 At the same time, raw cotton (which was largely imported from the United States) became much cheaper after the invention of the cotton gin by Eli Whitney in 1793.
 By 1812 11 billion lb (nearly 5 million metric tons) was imported into Scotland via the Clyde.

 Glasgow, already a major centre for the linen industry adapted to cotton.
 The city’s spinning mills needed the skilled labour of the handloom weavers of the surrounding villages, such as Kilsyth and Airdrie.
 These weavers had previously been working mainly linen but were able to adapt to the new material.